dltmjk/ellul/content/zettelkasten/!inbox/GAMSAT/S3/Roadmap.md

 6/9
 Circular Motion
 Torque
+Physics of Liquids

 7/9
-Energy, work, and conservation of energy and momentum
+Energy, work, and conservation of energy and momentum Optics

-Physics
+Physics of Liquids

-Physics of liquids (pressures, Archimedes’ principle, buoyancy) Electricity and magnetism (fields, forces, and equilibriums) Electric circuits
-Optics (lenses, magnification, snells law)
+8/9
+Electricity
+Magnetism
+Electric Circuits
-Radioactive decay
+Radioactive Decay

 Chemistry